cleverparrot95/P-EDR-Arch/README.md

   ## What is this project?

-**P-EDR Arch** is a free and _open-source_ personal solution which focus is to be used in small and medium companies.
+**P-EDR Arch** is a free and _open-source_ personal solution which focus is to be used in small and medium enterprises (SRE).
 It provides high flexibility, integration with new technologies and configurability.

 It uses a set of technologies from known brands and projects, like _Microsoft_ and _TheHive Project_, which are in constant updating, so it means that this architecture provides an extremely long product life-cycle.